 Pelee, The Island Of Laughter

 Our first trip to a lesser traveled Great Lakes’ island started with horror and then built into a wonderful week of fun and adventure for everyone.
-The memories and storytelling of our visit to Lake Erie’s largest island is why we’ve made it a repeat trip.
+The memories and storytelling of our visit to Lake Erie’s largest island are why we’ve made it a repeat trip.
 It’s kind of ironic considering nothing happens fast on Pelee Island.
-But it allows our extended family quality time together, which is what this kind of vacationing is supposed to do.
+But it allows our extended family quality time together, which is what this kind of vacation is supposed to do.

 Before I share the entertaining tale of the attack of the blood thirsty black flies, let’s start at the beginning of this island adventure.

 Most of us couldn’t stomach the ferry ride to Pelee Island.
 It was nighttime and Lake Erie was white capping.
 Grandma regretted her sugary snack and cup of coffee.
 Her eyes fixated at the bottom of a bag.
 The contents of her stomach followed.
 The boys returned from the bow, soaked head to toe.
 They were having the time of their lives facing uncertainty on the high seas.

 The next day, we awoke at our beachfront rental to sunny skies and waves that were still pretty big.
 We swam, diving into the breaking waves all morning.
 Then, we noticed swimming companions peeking out from the water, shooting from waves, doing wild wrapping rituals on the beach.
 They were Lake Erie water snakes; an endangered species but you wouldn’t have known that from looking around.
 Pelee Island was a haven for them as well as the endangered blue racer snake.
 It’s the only place in Canada you will see either of those two snakes.
 Another endangered snake on the island is the eastern foxsnake.
 Anyway, after seeing several water snakes near me in the water, I beached myself but the kids were having too much fun to care.